jaclynrich/manhattan-osm-wrangling/README.md

 * roof_material.py
 * shop.py

-Auditing functions for use in most of the scripts were defined in auditing.py.  cleaning.py contains two general  cleaning functions and mappings for fields that only need a mapping to be cleaned.  clean_tag_values.py audits the clean tags.
+Auditing functions that were used in most of the scripts were defined in auditing.py.  cleaning.py contains two general  cleaning functions and mappings for fields that only need a mapping to be cleaned.  clean_tag_values.py audits the clean tags.
 The schema for the database is defined in schema.py.  osm_to_csv.py reads in the OSM map data, cleans it, and writes it to csvs according to the schema.  create_db.py reads the csvs and creates a SQLite database, osm.db.